DIRECTED ENERGY PROFESSIONAL SOCIETY

 Laboratory Tour - Spacecraft Research and Design Center (SRDC)

-The tour is now at full capacity.
-Email melissa@deps.org to join the waiting list.
-A tour will be held on Monday at 1330 of the Naval Postgraduate School Laboratory Spacecraft Research and Design Center (SRDC) hosted by Dr. Brij Agrawal, NPS Distinguished Professor in the Department of Mechanical and Astronautical Engineering and Director of Spacecraft Research and Design Center.
+A tour was held on Monday of the Naval Postgraduate School Laboratory Spacecraft Research and Design Center (SRDC) hosted by Dr. Brij Agrawal, NPS Distinguished Professor in the Department of Mechanical and Astronautical Engineering and Director of Spacecraft Research and Design Center.
 SRDC laboratories are used for instruction and research in space system engineering and space operations curricula.
 The emphasis has been on providing students with hands-on experience in the design, analysis, and testing of space systems and systems and to provide students facilities for experimental research.
 Learn more about the Laboratory here.
-Meet at the conference registration desk located in the Hyatt Regency Convention Center.
-Please note that attendees must meet base access requirements.
-The tour will consist of three testbeds:
+The tour consisted of three testbeds:

 1. NPS High Energy Laser Beam Control Research Testbed (HBCRT) - It has a 30cm diameter telescope, acquisition sensor, and adaptive optics.